GrantExec

 NIH Exploratory/Developmental Research Project Grant (Parent R21 Clinical Trial Not Allowed)

-This funding opportunity supports innovative and high-risk research projects in biomedical, behavioral, or clinical fields, aimed at early-stage investigators and organizations looking to explore groundbreaking ideas without the requirement for clinical trials.
+This funding opportunity supports innovative and high-risk research projects in biomedical, behavioral, or clinical fields, aimed at early-stage discoveries and methodologies that could lead to significant advancements.

 $200,000